CALL FOR APPLICATIONS

 - (vii) ITC fellow should obtain a certificate from his/her local tax authorities declaring that he/she is currently resident for tax purposes in his/her home country.
 This certificate should contain the student’s personal data (name, permanent address, ID number, the name of the issuing authorities) and should state that he/she pays the taxes after any income in the home country.
 If the ITC fellow cannot provide this certificate, personal income tax and other fees, including social security tax, will be deducted from his/her stipend in Hungary.

-- (viii) BRC will provide accommodation in the ITC guesthouse, an apartment building with furnished apartments of 2-3 bedrooms, bathroom and a kitchen.
+- (viii) BRC will provide accommodation for a limited number of students in the ITC guesthouse, an apartment building with furnished apartments of 2-3 bedrooms, bathroom and a kitchen.
 ITC fellows are expected to share the apartments but will be provided with a room for personal use.
 This accommodation is free but the fellows are personally responsible for the inventory and for any intentional damage or misuse: the ITC fellows should pay the expenses of the repairs.
+Due to the limited space in the guesthouse, some students might be asked to find apartments to be rent in the city.
+In such cases BRC will supplement the fellow’s stipend with an appropriate amount.

 - (ix) ITC fellows will receive monthly stipend from the BRC at the beginning of each month.
-This amount is about 70-75% of the income of a Ph.D. student in Hungary, however, considering the provided free accommodation, will cover modest living expenses for one person in Szeged.
+This amount is about 70-75% of the income of a Ph.D. student in Hungary, however, considering the provided free accommodation, or the contribution to the accommodation fee, will cover modest living expenses for one person in Szeged.

 - (x) BRC does not provide travel support.
 ITC fellows will have to cover the travel expenses of a round trip between their hometown and Szeged/Hungary including all associated costs such as the fee of the visa, if needed.
 ITC fellows are expected to return to their home country after completing the ITC training.